Neural Dynamics (Wellcome Trust)Find a programme

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Bristol has one of the largest concentrations of neuroscientists in Europe and is a major centre for basic and clinical neuroscience.
-We are an acknowledged world leader in many key areas of neural dynamics research, from both an experimental and theoretical perspective, spanning molecular, cellular and systems levels of neuroscience.
+Bristol has a large concentration of neuroscientists and is a major centre for basic and clinical neuroscience.
+We specialise in many key areas of neural dynamics research, from both an experimental and theoretical perspective, spanning molecular, cellular and systems levels of neuroscience.
 Together with experts in systems dynamics, based in the Department of Engineering Mathematics, the Department of Computer Science, the School of Mathematics and the Bristol Robotics Lab, we can provide considerable scope for ground-breaking, integrative research projects.

 Researchers with a background in both experimental/clinical neuroscience and computation are rare and much sought-after in academic research and in industrial research in neuropharmacology and medical engineering.